 - Coat Type: Highly variable and unpredictable.
 Straight, wavy, or curly.

 - Hybrid Vigor: Yes, but less so than the F1 generation.

 F2B Goldendoodle (62.5% Poodle and 37.5% Golden Retriever) is a cross between an F1 Goldendoodle (50% Poodle, 50% Golden Retriever) and an F1B Goldendoodle (75% Poodle, 25% Golden Retriever).
-Alternatively, some breeders will choose to breed an F1B Goldendoodle and another F1B Goldendoodle which would result in the F2B being 75% Poodle and 25% Golden Retriever.
+Alternatively, some breeders will choose to breed an F1B Goldendoodle and another F1B Goldendoodle which will result in the F2B being 75% Poodle and 25% Golden Retriever.

-The F2B Goldendoodle generation is often referred to as a Multi-generation Goldendoodle since they are the 3rd generation of offspring.
+The F2B Goldendoodle generation is often referred to as a multi-generation Goldendoodle since they are the 3rd generation of offspring.